List of Saved by the Bell characters: A.C. Slater

 Albert Clifford "A.C."
 Slater (portrayed by Mario Lopez) is a popular jock who excelled in most sports (particularly football and amateur wrestling).
 An Army brat, he is an outsider, having transferred to Bayside in the first filmed episode (which aired later as a flashback).
 A.C. mentions that he has been to Bolivia, Italy, Iceland, and Berlin among other places.
 He becomes the school's star athlete, excelling as a wrestler and the quarterback of the football team, but does not excel in the classroom.

 His father, Martin (a Major in the U.S. Army), appears in two episodes.
-His mother, Lorraine, however, never appears onscreen.
+His mother, Loretta, however, never appears onscreen.
 He also has a younger sister named J.B. whom Zack briefly began dating, much to Slater's chagrin.
 In the season four episode "Love Machine," his ex-girlfriend from Berlin visits and calls him by his real name, "Albert Clifford".

 Much like Voorhies winning a role originally intended to be Jewish, Lopez was able to captivate the show's producers into casting him in a role that was originally written to be of Italian ancestry.
 Slater's ethnicity is discussed in the episode "Slater's War" during The College Years, where it is revealed that 25 years earlier A.C.'s father changed his last name from Sanchez to Slater so he could get into the military academy.
 Although the episode establishes that A.C. does not fluently understand Spanish, A.C. is seen speaking some broken Spanish to the kitchen staff of the Malibu Sands Beach Club.